imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 feelings felt through coding.
 However, it is all too common for individuals to wholly identify with one or the other.
 On the one side we have our rock stars, our 10x developers and brogrammers.
 On the other we have people dogged by imposter syndrome.
-The two abstract states represent a continuous and exaggerated part of us all.
+In reality, the two abstract states represent a continuous and exaggerated part of us all.
 Having said that, I believe that *everyone* is in the middle, but much closer to the second state than the first.
 All of us.

 In my personal experience I have felt a strong feeling of teamwork and camaraderie when I'm working with people who all humbly admit they